International Business (MSc) Part-time

 - An interview may be held with certain candidates.

 - An IELTS of 6.5 (or equivalent) will be requested of non-EU students where deemed appropriate by the Head of Department.

-This programme is geared at providing non-business graduates with the innovation, commercialisation and business development skills required to develop and promote products and services in an international environment while furthering their business skills and knowledge.
-Students build upon their own discipline (science, engineering, computing etc) to develop solid understanding of Business Development, Internationalisation and Innovation in an interesting educational environment.
+This two-year part-time programme is geared at providing non business graduates with the skills required to develop and promote products and services in an international environment while furthering their business skills and knowledge.
+Students build upon their own discipline (science, engineering, computing etc.) to develop solid understanding of Business Development, Internationalisation and Innovation in an interesting educational environment.
 Students will expand their business knowledge and skills through simulation, guest speakers and an international trip.
 Students will also undertake an industry consultancy project which will prepare them for opportunities in the workplace.
 The programme is an excellent opportunity for students who want to complement their degree with business skills.
-The programme is structured ideally for both full or part-time students to ensure an effective work-life balance.

 Marketing and International Business

 All part-time programmes at CIT will run subject to sufficient student numbers.
 Where a programme cannot proceed, applicants will be contacted and advised on alternative study options.

 Students should note that Fees quoted relate to the academic year 2018-2019 only and are subject to change on an annual basis.
 Except where stated, course fees cover the cost of tuition only.